My mother was the most caring person I ever knew and my father was the most remarkable.

 in 1943 he shot a hole-in-one during the second time he ever played golf, on a course in Bellingham that's now a grocery store, but never again.

 In addition to his career, of course, he helped Anne raise their family.
-Being very adventurous himself, he taught his five children to never be
+Being adventurous, he taught his five children to never be

-afraid of new challenges and instead to seek them out.
-He led us on many family expeditions, which we (mostly) look back on with great
+afraid of new challenges and to instead seek them out.
+He led us on countless family expeditions, which we look back on with (mostly) great

 fondness.
 Every summer when I was young, my parents would load our station wagon with the five kids, then we would go charging across North